|

 about both writing and editing, as well as getting along with people in spite of

-differences.)
 I have often thought of writing a book, but I

 Since I began building Lionel Deimel’s Farrago, my writing has

-essays as database requirements or program documentation.
+essays, or even music as I am to be drafting database requirements or program documentation.

 I have been playing musical instruments since I was in the third grade, and I